Soumya170921/VD-caculator-Modern-Dark/README.md

-# 🧛‍♀️ Vampire Diaries Themed Calculator
+# 🧛‍♀️ VD Themed Calculator

 A modern, dark-themed calculator , built using **HTML, CSS, JavaScript**, and connected to a **MySQL database** for storing calculation logs.
 Complete with custom UI, background music.